k2view-academy/K2View-Academy/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md

 <p>global_settings</p>
 </td>
 <td width="350pxl">
-<p>List of all Globals/Environments that were overridden from the default value using <a href="/articles/08_globals/03_set_globals.md#how-do-i-use-set_global-global-command">set_global command</a>.
+<p>List of all Globals and Environments whose default value has been overidden using the <a href="/articles/08_globals/03_set_globals.md#how-do-i-use-set_global-global-command">SET_GLOBAL command</a>.
 This table is used to identify the overridden value of Globals or Environments when restarting Fabric.</p>
 </td>
 </tr>
 <tr>